Adaptive sampling for linear state estimation: MMSE estimation and optimal sampling

-The control signal $u_t$ is measurable w.r.t. ${\mathcal{F}}_t^{\Sigma}$.
+The control signal $u_t$ is measurable w.r.t. ${\mathcal{F}}_t^{ {\mathbb{RX}}}$.
 Typically it is restricted to be of the certainty-equivalence type as depicted in figure \ref{bigPicture}.
 In that case $u_t$ is, in addition, measurable w.r.t. ${\mathcal{F}}_t^{\hat{x}}$.
-The exact form of the feedback control is not important for our work, but the requirement that the estimator knows the feedback control policy (and so has access to the control waveform $u_0^t$) is essential.
-With this assumption, at the estimator, the control waveform is a known additive component to the state evolution and can be subtracted out.
-Hence, there is no loss of generality in considering only the uncontrolled plant.
+The exact form of the feedback control is not important for our work, but it is essential that both the supervisor and sensor know the feedback control policy (and so has access to the control waveform $u_0^t$).
+With this knowledge, the control waveform is a known additive component to the state evolution, and hence can be subtracted out.
+Therefore, there is no loss of generality in considering only the uncontrolled plant.